aldebaran/libqi/js/doc/source/index.rst

 of QiMessaging sessions.
 Once connected, it can be used to call services and access the socket.

-It is constructed using the URL of the JSON server.
+It is constructed using the URL of the JSON server, and the Socket.IO namespace.

 .. code-block:: javascript

-   var qim = new QiSession("http://" + window.location.host + ":8002");
+   var qim = new QiSession("http://" + window.location.host,
+                           "libs/qimessaging/1.0/socket.io");

 .. note::
    Using ``window.location.host`` makes sure you connect to the same robot